B4UDW3RK5/Hackers/README.md

-🚨 <b>Until such time as someone DMCAs my ass you can purchase nice printed coppies of the game from The Game Crafter: <a href="https://www.thegamecrafter.com/games/hackers1">https://www.thegamecrafter.com/games/hackers1</a>
+🚨 <font color="red"><b>Until such time as someone DMCAs my ass you can purchase nice printed coppies of the game from The Game Crafter: <a href="https://www.thegamecrafter.com/games/hackers1">https://www.thegamecrafter.com/games/hackers1</a></b></font>

 <pre>
       ___    __   _______   _______    ___  ___     _________  ______   _______